-In addition, if you travel with Euroventure, you’re doubly safe, since we check out each of our hostels personally to make sure they meet our high standards of accommodation.
+In addition, if you travel with Euroventure, you’re doubly safe, since we check each of our hostels personally to make sure they meet our high standards of accommodation.

-As if this wasn’t enough, hostels often have plenty of facilities to help those travelling for long or short periods of time to feel at home, for example laundry facilities, fully equipped kitchens, free breakfasts, TV, computers and more.
+As if this wasn’t enough, hostels often have plenty of facilities to help those travelling for long or short periods of time to feel at home.
+You’ll find laundry facilities, fully equipped kitchens, free breakfasts, TV, computers and more.

 FALSE.
 Hostels in films might always be in the middle of nowhere but that’s certainly not the case most of the time.
 All the hostels we use are centrally located and easily accessible by public transport or on foot.
 Often they’re less than 5 minutes walk from the station, so staying in hostels frequently means you don’t have to lug your bags about!

+FALSE.
 Are hostels safe?
 It’s the question we get asked ALL the time.

-If you’re travelling alone staying in hostels is the perfect way to find others who might be heading your way later on – long train journeys are perfect for getting to know people from all over the world.
-And even if you’re already in a group, you never know who you’ll meet – from drunken pub buddies to lifelong friends, we’ve met them all by staying in hostels.
+If you’re travelling alone, staying in hostels is the perfect way to find others who might be heading your way later on.
+Long train journeys are perfect for getting to know people from all over the world!
+Even if you’re already in a group, you never know who you’ll meet – from drunken pub buddies to lifelong friends, we’ve met them all by staying in hostels.

 A great tip for travelling is to check out who’s in your room when you arrive – if you see someone on their own, invite them with you to get dinner or a drink, you never know where it’ll take you…

 Convinced yet?
 We hope so.
 We use some of the best hostels across Europe and we’d love you to experience them for yourselves!
 Book a Euroventure and take the stress out of interrailing, with all trains and hostels tested and booked for you.
-Learn more about our service here.